 The Cleveland Orchestra's "At Home" neighborhood residency program was inaugurated during in May 2013 with a week of performances and events in Cleveland's Gordon Square Arts District, presented in partnership with businesses, community groups, and local organizations.

-The goals of the Neighorhood Residency program include working with local partners to bring increased visibility and vibrancy to greater Cleveland's neighborhoods, offering more people the opportunity to experience performances by the Orchestra and its musicians, and to collaborate with local community partners around arts and cultural activities..
+The goals of the Neighborhood Residency program include working with local partners to bring increased visibility and vibrancy to greater Cleveland's neighborhoods, offering more people the opportunity to experience performances by the Orchestra and its musicians, and to collaborate with local community partners around arts and cultural activities.